Foolyou/map-zoomtospan/README.md

 ## What is "Best View"?

-map-zoomtospan is a general-purpose "best view" calculation tool, independent of any specific mapping library.
-While we currently provide a [MapLibre demo](./demo/MapLibrePage.tsx) to demonstrate its functionality, more demos for additional mapping libraries are coming soon.
-Adapters for various mapping libraries will also be available in the near future.

-A "best view" refers to the zoom level that allows the majority of features/layers to fit within the viewport, with the map centered on these features.
+A "best view" refers to the zoom level that allows all features/layers to fit within the viewport, with the map centered on these features.
 For a clearer understanding, see the example below:

 ![best-view](./public/bestview.png)